vibansal/crisp/README.md

 Implementation
 =============

 CRISP is implemented in C and uses the SAMtools API for reading BAM files.
-Currently, pre-compiled binaries for linux x86_64 platform are available for download.
-Source code will be released soon.

 Running CRISP: